queilawithaQ/documentation/_general/integrations/runscope.md

 By using Runscope you can ship more reliable code for your teams and your customers.

-The [Runscope documentation](https://www.runscope.com/docs/api-testing/integrations) provides a great guide to getting started, and the instructions below have more information on integrating with CodeShip.
+The [Runscope documentation](https://guide.blazemeter.com/hc/en-us/articles/360001835558) provides a great guide to getting started, and the instructions below have more information on integrating with CodeShip.

 ## CodeShip Pro

 ### Setting Your Access Token

-To run your Runscope API tests on CodeShip, you will need to add your Runscope Access Token to your [encrypted environment variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}) that you encrypt and include in your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}):
+To run your Runscope API tests on CodeShip, you will need to add your Runscope Access Token to your [encrypted environment variables]({{ site.baseurl }}{% link _pro/builds-and-configuration/environment-variables.md %}) that you encrypt and include in your [codeship-services.yml file]({{ site.baseurl }}{% link _pro/builds-and-configuration/services.md %}).

-You can get your access token from your [Runscope settings](https://www.runscope.com/docs/api/authentication).
+See the [Runscope documentation](https://api.blazemeter.com/api-monitoring/#authentication-process) for more details.

 ### Installing Runscope Dependencies And Script